X-PLUG/MobileAgent/Mobile-Agent-v2/README.md

 ### Preparation for Connecting Mobile Device with ADB

 1. Download the [Android Debug Bridge](https://developer.android.com/tools/releases/platform-tools?hl=en).
 2. Turn on the ADB debugging switch on your Android phone, it needs to be turned on in the developer options first.
+If it is the HyperOS system, you need to turn on USB Debugging (Security Settings) at the same time.
 3. Connect your phone to the computer with a data cable and select "Transfer files".
 4. Test your ADB environment as follow: ```/path/to/adb devices```.
 If the connected devices are displayed, the preparation is complete.
 5. If you are using a MAC or Linux system, make sure to turn on adb permissions as follow: ```sudo chmod +x /path/to/adb```